 But it’s understandable since it lacks stiff bristles for picking up embedded dirt.

-I had to do the deep cleaning experiment to see how well it picks up.
+I had to do a deep cleaning experiment to see how well it picked up.

 It was better than another soft-roller-only vacuum I’ve tested – the Dreame V10.

 The experiment shows that it is usable to a degree on carpet or light area rugs, which I’d recommend using this on if you don’t have a wet/dry hard floor cleaner.

 One downside with any Dyson stick vacuum product is its high noise levels; the Micro is no exception.

 Using a sound meter, these are the results on both power settings.